tom-seddon/beeblink/docs/server.md

 the first folder listed.
 Create one manually on the PC if you want a new one somewhere else.)

-With multiple folders, or a nested folder structure, you can end up with multiple volumes with the same name this way - something you can see from the `*VOLS` output or in the volume browser.
-When loading a volume with `*VOL`, the first one matched will be used, but you can use the volume browser to be explicit.

 Use `--default-volume` to get the server to load a specific volume on startup (following the same rules in case of ambiguity).
 The default is `65boot`.